 13. Clemens VII and the Commission of the Last Judgement

-15. The criticism of Last Judgement and the coverage of nudity
+15. Criticism of Last Judgement and Coverage of Nudity

 17.The LED Lighting and the New Air Conditioning System

-18. What the Chapel is now used for
+18. What the Sistine Chapel Is Used for Now

 19. Visiting the Sistine Chapel

-The Sistine Chapel is part of the Vatican Museums, which include thousands art works and masterpieces by Leonardo, Raphael, Caravaggio, just to cite some names.
-Visiting hours of the museums are: Monday to Saturday from 9.00 to 16.00.
-The museums are closed on Sunday, with the exception of the last of every month, when the admission is free (hours 9.00 to 12.30).
-The best to enjoy the view of the Sistine frescoes (and the whole museums) is to avoid the busiest periods (Christmas, Easter, Italian national holidays).
-Bring with you binoculars and be ready to stay necked up.
+The Sistine Chapel is part of the Vatican Museums, which include thousands of artworks and masterpieces by Leonardo, Raphael and Caravaggio, just to cite a few.
+Visiting hours of the museums are Monday to Saturday from 9:00 to 16:00.
+The museums are closed on Sunday, with the exception of the last Sunday of each month, when admission is free (hours 9.00 to 12.30).

 Michelangelo's Frescoes and the Scripture